ACCESS INTO SEA PINES

 Often times we hear the question: “Why do I have to pay to enter Sea Pines and visit South Beach?”

-There’s an easy answer – the $8 fee (cash only) goes into the general operating fund of The Sea Pines Community Services Association and represents a significant contribution to the general operation and upkeep of Sea Pines.
-Here is a brief history of Sea Pines and the gate fee:.
+There’s an easy answer – the $9 fee per automobile (cash only) goes into the general operating fund of The Sea Pines Community Services Association and represents a significant contribution to the general operation and upkeep of Sea Pines.
+Here is a brief history of Sea Pines and the gate fee.